deezer/MultilingualMusicGenreEmbedding/README.md

 The projects consists of three parts:
 - `mmge/data_preparation`: collect and prepare data required for learning music genre embeddings and for evaluation (see [Data preparation](#data-preparation) for more details).
 - `mmge/embeddings_learning`: learn English-language only or multilingual music genre embeddings (see [Music genre embedding](#music-genre-embedding) for more details).
-- `mmge/tag_translation`: perform and evaluate cross-source English-language only and cross-lingual music genre translation (see [Music genre translation](#music-genre-translation) for more details).
+- `mmge/tag_translation`: perform and evaluate cross-source English-language only or cross-lingual music genre translation (see [Music genre translation](#music-genre-translation) for more details).

 We currently support three languages:
 - :gb: English (en)